Adam Stenavich: Pre-draft

 Prior to the draft, it was reported that Stenavich struggled with speed pass-rushers and would possibly move inside to guard at the professional level.

 Carolina Panthers

-After completing his career at the University of Michigan, Stenavich was not selected in the 2006 NFL Draft.
+After completing his career at the University of Michigan, Stenavich was not selected in the 2006 NFL draft.
 Within hours of the draft, Stenavich was signed by the Carolina Panthers.
 After pre-season training, Stenavich was released.

 Green Bay Packers

-Stenavich was signed to the Green Bay Packers practice squad during the 2006-2007 season.
+Stenavich was signed to the Green Bay Packers practice squad during the 2006–2007 season.
 He re-signed with the Packers as a reserve/future free agent, January 1, 2007.
-The Packers designated Stenavich eligible for play in NFL Europa in 2007 and he was drafted in the first round by the Amsterdam Admirals.
-He returned to the Packers following the NFL Europe season, but was released as part of the team's final roster cuts before the 2007-2008 season.
+The Packers designated Stenavich eligible for play in NFL Europa in 2007 and he was selected in the first round by the Amsterdam Admirals.
+He returned to the Packers following the NFL Europe season, but was released as part of the team's final roster cuts before the 2007–2008 season.